Celeste-AI/Celeste-AI/howsheworks.md

 Celeste-AI is able to 'memorize' data on what she has heard, this allows her to call back on prior information that was brought up in a conversation.
 This also allows her to continue a conversation in a more fluid way ~~when she wants to fucking behave~~

+* ⚠️ In recent updates she now has a newer version of her memory I dub cutely the "InfiniMemory core", its basically the old version of her memory systems but with near infinity taken into account, I usually for now it at 999 memories, but it can technically go as far as I want, older memories are kept in "backround storage" until needed or erased.

 This has led to her having extremely detailed responses at times, which can cause pretty wild and or fun interactions.
 This information is however deleted unless pulled by me manually **(usually in moderation or bug fix cases).**